azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

 Helm is a tool that streamlines deploying and managing Kubernetes applications using a packaging format called [charts](https://github.com/helm/helm/blob/master/docs/charts.md).
 You can define, version, share, install, and upgrade even the most complex Kubernetes application using Helm.

+•	It helps you combine multiple Kubernetes manifests (yaml) like service, deployments, configmaps etc. in to a single unit called Helm Charts.
+You don’t need to either invent or use a tokenization or templating tool.
+•	Helm Charts also help you manage application dependencies and deploy as well as rollback as a unit.
+They are also easy to create, version, publish and share with other partner teams

 A Helm chart consists of metadata, definitions, config and documentation.
 This can be either stored in the same code repository as your application code or in a separate repository.
 Helm can package these files into a chart archive (*.tgz file), which gets deployed to a Kubernetes cluster.

 A typical Continuous integration flow with Helm will have the following structure:
 ![Helm Chart Example](_img/Helmchart_example.png)
 The steps required to build a container image and pushing it to a container registry remains the same.
 Once that has been the done, we start creating a Helm Chart archive package.

+Azure DevOps has built-in support for Helm charts:
+1. Helm Tool installer task can be used to get the right version of Helm on the agents.
+2. Helm package and deploy task can be used to package the application and deploy it to a Kubernetes cluster.
+3. You can use the task to install/update Tiller to a Kubernetes namespace, securely connect to the Tiller over TLS for deploying charts, use the task to run any Helm command like lint
+4. The Helm task also supports connecting to an Azure Kubernetes Service by using Azure Service Connection.
+You can connect to any Kubernetes cluster by using kubeconfig or Service Account as well.
+5. The Helm deployments can be supplemented by using Kubectl task.
+For example create/update imagepullsecret

 ## Define your CI build process using Helm